NunjiSwoo/todo/README.md

 After that, you can click on the hyperlink to access the API's page.

-Django version 4.2.5, using 'core.settings' settings.
-Starting the development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
+Django version 4.2.5, using 'core.settings' settings. \n Starting the development server at http://127.0.0.1:8000/ \n Quit the server with CTRL-BREAK. \n

 Searching for: http://127.0.0.1:8000/categorias/
 You can create a category about todo actions.